tektoncd/community/teps/0086-changing-the-way-result-parameters-are-stored.md

 file name, for example, "/teps/images/NNNN-workflow.jpg".
 -->

-Solution TBD.
-Primary consideration is the **Result Sidecar** implementation coupled with the **Dedicated HTTP Service**.
+**Solution TBD.** Primary approach for consideration is the *Result Sidecar* implementation for recording results coupled with the *Dedicated HTTP Service* (with a well defined interface that can be swapped out) which would abstract th ebackend.
+With this approach the default backend could be a ConfigMap (or CRD) since only the HTTP service would need the permissions required to make ConfigMap edits (vs a solution where we need to on the fly configure every service account associated with every taskrun to have this permission).

+### Considerations

-Overall we by using a plug-and-play extensible design, the question of what the storage mechanism is becomes less of an implementation design choice.
+Overall by using a plug-and-play extensible design, the question of what the storage mechanism is becomes less of an implementation design choice.
 Instead the questions now become

 1. What is the default storage mechanism shipped?
 We want to provide a mechanism that does not require storage or additional dependencies.
 Configmaps is the ideal choice here, even if it creates additional ServiceAccount changes as when it comes time to production, these can be tightened as well as an alternative Results backing mechansim chosen.

 2. Are we wanting a centralized or distributed design?
 If we combine the Result Sidecar with the Dedicated HTTP Service we potentially get the best of both worlds.
 A centralized controller for security and extensibility.
 With a sidecar of reading and processing the results.

+**Auth**
+If we do something with network calls (on or off cluster), look at service account (projected?) volume - k8s has built in oidc provider, can materialized short lived (e.g. 10 min max) oidc token on filesystem for a service account with a configurable audience

+Even KIND has a built in OIDC provider, example: https://github.com/mattmoor/kind-oidc.
+OIDC is also how Tekton Results works.

+**Encryption**
+Further enhance with the encryption of the result upload

+**Defined Interface**
+Define standard proto or REST interface that storage systems would implement + authenticate with OIDC tokens, potential for controller to give explicit authorization for a task to fill out a particular result.

+Once you have the proto, can implement in lots of different ways = an appealing for plugging in different storage mechanisms
+- REST annoations + GRPC mix example: https://github.com/mattmoor/grpc-example.

 ### Open Design Questions

 - Do we need the extra byRef boolean in the model?
+And should byRef become the default always.
 - Should the sidecar be responsible for deciding whether the result should be reported by-value or by-reference?
 Or is that a controller-wide configuration?
-Passing by-value is still useful for small pieces of data to be able to have them inlined in TaskRun/PipelineRun statuses.
+- Is passing by-value still useful for small pieces of data to be able to have them inlined in TaskRun/PipelineRun statuses?
 - How should the sidecar report that results-writing or param-getting failed, and how should the TaskRun controller be notified so that the TaskRun can also be failed?

 ## Test Plan